scarburato/t150_driver/README.md

 ### What's working 👌
 + All axis and buttons of the wheel are reported
-+ You can set the range of the wheel from 270° to 1080°
++ You can set the range of the T150 wheel from 270° to 1080°
++ You can set the range of the TMX wheel from 270° to 900°
 + You can set the return force of the wheel from 0% to 100%
 + Force feedback (partially)
   * You can set the global force feedback scale from 0% to 100%